-- 19. Plaintiff is engaged in the business of manufacturing, distributing, and retailing products covered by the Asserted Patent (collectively, "Plaintiff's Products").
-Defendants' sales of similar and substandard copies of Plaintiff's Products ("Counterfeit Products") are in violation of Plaintiff's intellectual property rights and are irreparably damaging Plaintiff. - 20.
+- 19. Defendants' sales of similar and substandard copies of Plaintiff's patented products

+("Counterfeit Products") are in violation of Plaintiff's intellectual property rights and are irreparably damaging Plaintiff. - 20.
 Plaintiff is the owner of all rights, title, and interest in and to, the Asserted Patent.
 The Asserted Patent is valid, subsisting, and enforceable. - 21.
 Plaintiff's product, symbolized by the Asserted Patent, is a unique and original design. - 22.
 Plaintiff maintains quality control standards for all of Plaintiff's products, including those sold under the Asserted Patent. - 23.
 The Asserted Patent has never been assigned or licensed to any of the Defendants in this matter.